 Former Ripple CTO’s Blockchain Project Coil Enters Closed Beta | Crypto

-The project – which aims to allow web content creators to better monetize their work – was announced in May, when Thomas departed Ripple.
+The – which aims to allow web content creators to better monetize their work – was announced in May, when Thomas departed Ripple.
 In an interview, Thomas detailed the closed beta, describing the initiative as a way to level the playing field for content creators.

 “If you’re big you can have a subscription service like Netflix or Spotify.
 If you’re big you can collect enough data about people to make a lot of money with ads like Facebook or Google,” he said, going on to add: